Denial Reasonsdenial-reason

 The payer believes a required authorization or notification step was missing, late, expired, or mismatched to the service billed.
 Understand what it usually means, what to verify first, and when a correction or appeal path may help.

-The payer believes a required authorization or notification step was missing, late, expired, or mismatched to the service billed.
-Start by matching the denial wording to the chart support, payer rule, and provider-side correction path that usually resolves this kind of issue fastest.
+Why it happened: The payer believes a required authorization or notification step was missing, late, expired, or mismatched to the service billed.

 This page explains the denial family in plain English and points to the fastest next checks.